 One of the most notable transactions on Maui was the sale of professional windsurfer Robby Naish's estate in March.
 Hawai'i Life represented Mr. Naish for the North Shore home that sold for \$15 million.
-Setting a record for north shore bluff-front homes, the property made headlines when it was first listed in December of 2020 and has since been featured in The Wall Street Journal, Forbes, and The New York Post, among other news outlets.
+Setting a record for north shore bluff-front homes, the property made headlines when it was first listed create a location that exudes serenity, while still being in December of 2020 and has since been featured in 20 minutes from the Kahului Airport.
+The Wall Street Journal, Forbes, and The New York Post, among other news outlets.
+Maui Forecast